stevearc/pypicloud/README.rst

     aws.prefix =
     # How long the generated S3 urls are valid for (optional)
     aws.expire_after = 86400 # (1 day)
+    # Our url cache will expire this long before the S3 urls actually expire,
+    # giving applications time to complete their downloads (optional)
+    aws.buffer_time = 300 # (5 minutes)

     # If True, forward requests for unknown packages to another url (optional)
     pypi.use_fallback = True
     # The url to forward unknown package requests to (optional)
     pypi.fallback_url = http://pypi.python.org/simple

-    # You can specify a caching mechanism to cache S3 urls so the webserver
-    # doesn't have to recompute them on every page load.
-This should be a
-    # dotted path to a class that extends ``pypicloud.models.ICache``.
-Two
-    # simple cache types are available in this package; see the
-    # ``pypicloud.models`` module for details (optional)
+    # The sqlalchemy settings for caching package urls
-    cache.type =
+    sqlalchemy.url =
-    # Our url cache will expire this long before the S3 urls actually expire,
-    # giving applications time to complete their downloads (optional)
-    cache.buffer_time = 300 # (5 minutes)

     # To authenticate while uploading packages, provide any number of
     # username/passwords.
 To generate the password hash, use the